Extensions of $\mathcal{KL}$ and Lyapunov Functions for Discrete-time Dynamical System Peaks Analysis: Problem Statement And Motivated Example

-Let us consider $\varphi:\rd\mapsto \rr$.
-We are interested in the reachable values that maximizes $\varphi$.
-More precisily, writing $T^k$ for the $k$-fold composition of $T$ or the identity when $k=0$, we are interested in solving the following maximization problem called a peaks computation problem: \begin{problem}[Peaks Computation Problem] Maximize $\varphi(T^k(x))$ under the constraints $x\in\xin$ and $k\in\nn$. \end{problem} Without loss of generality, we can suppose that $\varphi(0)=0$; otherwise, we change $\varphi$ by $\varphi-\varphi(0)$ and then we add $\varphi(0)$ at the end of the optimization procedure.
+Like any optimization problem, to solve a problem of the form~\eqref{pcpprob}, we must compute \begin{itemize} \item its optimal value, i.e., $\sup\{\varphi(T^k(x)): x\in\xin,\ k\in\nn\}$; \item its optimal solutions, i.e., couples $(\overline{x},\overline{k})\in \xin\times \nn$ such that \end{itemize} An optimal solution $(x,k)$ of Problem~\eqref{pcpprob} is thus composed of an initial condition $x$ leading to a peak and its associated date $k$ of peak-realization.

-To solve Problem~\ref{pbmax} means that we have to compute the optimal value $\sup\{\varphi(T^k(x)) : x\in\xin,\ k\in\nn\}$ and, if there exists, to characterize and to compute a couple of a vector $x\in\xin$ and an integer $k$ which maximizes the value $\varphi(T^k(x))$.
-We can solve Problem~\ref{pbmax} sequentially by solving a sufficient number of static maximization problems :
+Without loss of generality, we can suppose that $\varphi(0)=0$; otherwise, we change $\varphi$ for $\varphi-\varphi(0)$ and then we add $\varphi(0)$ at the end of the optimization procedure.
+This is formulated in Assumption~\ref{assum:varphi}. \begin{assumption} $\varphi(0)=0$. \end{assumption}